Skip to Content

 Ingredients

-• 1 package refrigerated cheese ravioli, or flavor of your choosing
+• 1 package refrigerated cheese ravioli, or your favorite kind of ravioli

 • 2 eggs